eProsima/Fast-DDS-docs/docs/fastdds/transport/whitelist.rst

 .. warning::

     Interface whitelist will be deprecated in future versions of Fast DDS.
-    The use of the new :ref:`interfaces allowlist <interfaces_allowlist>` is encouraged.
+    The use of the new :ref:`interfaces allowlist <interfaces_allowlist>` is recommended.

 .. _whitelist-interfaces: